 - Regulation of Financial Markets and Institutions

-In the Spring Term, you will choose a topic for a 12,000 word dissertation within the field of Commercial Law, for approval by the Law School.
-After passing Part One of the programme, you start work on your dissertation for submission by mid-September.
-You must pass both parts to obtain an LLM and may not proceed to Part Two until you have passed Part One.
+In the spring term, you will choose a dissertation topic within the field of commercial law for approval by the Law School.
+After passing part one of the programme, you start work on your dissertation for submission by September.
+You must pass both parts to obtain an LLM and may not proceed to part two until you have passed part one.

 See international equivalent qualifications on the International Office website.